cheatcode/mongodb/README.md

 # MongoDB Deployment with TLS and Monitoring

+> **⚠️ Security Notice**: This deployment uses Let's Encrypt certificates with `allowInvalidCertificates: true` and `allowInvalidHostnames: true` in the MongoDB configuration to simplify inter-node communication in replica sets.
+While this reduces certificate validation security, the deployment remains secure through strong authentication, custom port usage, and firewall rules.
+Always use strong passwords and restrict network access for production deployments.

 This repository contains a comprehensive set of scripts for deploying, securing, and monitoring MongoDB instances.
 The scripts are designed to be modular, allowing you to set up MongoDB with proper security, TLS encryption, and monitoring capabilities.

 ## Table of Contents